DerekCresswell/GameDesign11/Contributing.md

 * Lesson : "1 NameLikeThis"
 * Files (I.E. image) : "NameLikeThis"

-### Refrences and Links
+### References and Links

-When mentioning a topic, item, or concept for the first time put it in double quotes ["Like So"](#refrences-and-links) and make it a link to relevant parts of the course or the C# Docs / Unity Manual.
+When mentioning a topic, item, or concept for the first time put it in double quotes ["Like So"](#references-and-links) and make it a link to relevant parts of the course or the C# Docs / Unity Manual.
 Please also capitalize accordingly.\
 After something has been written and linked for the first time you do not need to capitalize and quote it.
 Only link it again if you are in a new section.\
 Do not link things inside of inline code blocks.